 I grew up in a household where my mother only cooked Chinese food.
 However, most of these dishes were nothing like the most popular dishes ordered at Chinese takeout restaurants.
 As Jennifer Lee explains in The Fortune Cookie Chronicles,

 “As a child, I never considered it strange that the food we ordered from Chinese restaurants didn’t quite resemble my mom’s home cooking.
 My mom used white rice, soy sauce, garlic, scallions, and a wok.
-But she never deep-fried chunks of meat, succulent and soft, then drenched them with rich, flavorful sauce.
+But she never deep-fried chunks of meat, succulent and soft, then drenched them with a rich, flavorful sauce.
 She cooked with ingredients that were pickled and dried and of strange shapes and never appeared on the takeout menu.”

 The assimilation of Chinese immigrants into American culture is not exactly a happy story.
 It’s also a story that not many people are familiar with.